Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3EggRNG.md

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/G3EggE11.png" width=480 height=320/></p><br>

-_Note 2: If either the PID or IVs of the generated Egg, or both, do not match what was expected, please read the `Troubleshooting` step below._
+_Note: If either the PID or IVs of the generated Egg, or both, do not match what was expected, please read the `Troubleshooting` step below._

 ### Troubleshooting

-If you followed the guide above properly but an Egg was not generated when taking the final step, or it was generated with the wrong `PID`, it is likely because your `Offset Held` is slightly different than the standard value of 17, which may happen depending on your specific setup.<br>
+If you followed the guide above properly but an Egg was not generated when taking the final step, or it was generated with the wrong `PID`, it is likely because your `Offset Held` is slightly different than the standard value listed above, which may happen depending on your specific setup.<br>
 To calibrate your own `Offset Held` value, simply restore a save state from before you took that last step and try doing so at plus or minus 1 `Advances` from your previously calculated target; if you do get your expected `PID` then, you will have found your actual `Offset Held` value!<br>
 While unlikely that you would be off by more or less than 1, repeat this procedure for plus or minus 2, then 3 etc, until you find the correct `Offset Held` value for your setup.<br>

-If you followed the guide above properly but still your Egg's IVs were not what you wanted and expected, you might have fallen victim to VBlank interference, or your emulator/game is not using the `Normal` method for generating the Egg and is instead using one of the other methods.<br>
+If you followed the guide above properly but still your Egg's IVs were not what you wanted and expected, you might have fallen victim to [VBlank interference](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Guides/Gen3MiscRNG.md#vblank), or your emulator/game is not using the `Normal` method for generating the Egg and is instead using one of the other methods.<br>
-The first and simplest thing you can do to try and prevent this from happening, especially if you're RNGing on `VBA`, is to reload a save state from before redeeming the Egg, and do Trainer Card flips to attempt to reset the VBlank.
+The first and simplest thing you can do to try and prevent this from happening, especially if you're RNGing on `VBA`, is to reload a save state from before redeeming the Egg, and do Trainer Card flips to attempt to reset the [VBlank](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Guides/Gen3MiscRNG.md#vblank).
 You then go and redeem your Egg at your target `Pickup Advances` again, and see if you can obtain the Egg with the correct IVs; you might have to attempt this several times until you succeed.<br>

 If the above doesn't work after you've tried it several times, and you constantly keep getting the same IV spread, it means you're not so much being a victim of VBlank interference, but rather your game is constantly and steadily using a different method to generate the Egg.
 We've noticed from our testing that this is usually the case if you're RNGing on `BizHawk` for instance (as we are in our example).<br>
 To figure out what method is actually being used, you should redo the IVs search in PokéFinder for each different method, with the IV filters changed to the specific undesired IV spread you obtained, until said IV spread appears as a result on your target `Pickup Advances`.<br>